Minimal-Lang/minimal/changelog/README.md

 This is where every change is written.

-Write your changes in files named like `<MAJOR>/<MINOR>.<PATCH>.md`.
+Write all your changes in files named like `<MAJOR>/<MINOR>.<PATCH>.md`.
 The version can be obtained from the Cargo.toml file at the root.

 # Template: